MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-spring-cloud-v0.md

 **`CreateNewDeployment`** - **Create a new staging deployment if one does not exist.**<br>
 `boolean`.
 Optional.
 Use when `Action = Deploy && UseStagingDeployment = false`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Whether to target the deployment that's set as Staging at the time of execution.
-If unchecked, the 'Deployment Name' setting must be set.
+If set to `true` and the deployment specified by `DeploymentName` does not exist at execution time, it will be created.
+If unchecked, the `Deployment Name` setting must be set.
 <!-- :::editable-content-end::: -->
 <br>